Rat-baiting: Atmosphere

-James Wentworth Day, a follower of the illegal sport of rat-baiting, described his experience and the atmosphere at one of the last old rat pits in London during those times.
+James Wentworth Day described his experience and the atmosphere at one of the last old rat pits in London.

 This was a rather dirty, small place, in the middle of the Cambridge Circus, London.
 You went down a rotten wooden stair and entered a large, underground cellar, which was created by combining the cellars of two houses.
 The cellar was full of smoke, stench of rats, dogs, and dirty human beings, as well.
 The stale smell of flat beer was almost overpowering.
 Gas lights illuminated the centre of the cellar, a ring enclosed by wood barriers similar to a small Roman circus arena, and wooden bleachers, arranged one over the other, rose stepwise above it nearly to the ceiling.
 This was the pit for dog fights, cockfights, and rat killing.
 A hundred rats were put in it; large wagers went back and forth on whose dog could kill the most rats within a minute.
 The dogs worked in exemplary fashion, a grip, a toss, and it was all over for the rat.
 With especially skillful dogs, two dead rats flew through the air at the same time ...